Root Canal Treatment

 After your treatment, it is normal to feel slight discomfort while the tooth settles down.
 This normally goes on for a few days.
 It is advised that a crown is placed over a root canal treated tooth within 12 months after completion due to its risk of fracture.

-If you're in pain, or have a broken-down tooth, call us for a same day emergency appointment.
+If you're in pain, or have a broken-down tooth, call us at our High Street dental practice for a same day emergency appointment.